Denise-R/Creating_Folder_Paths/README.md

 ### __Section 3:__
-open the .txt, read each line and check if "C:..." exists in that line.
-If it does add it to list.
+The .txt file, "<span style="color:blue">code_search.txt</span>", created in <span style="color:orange">Section 2</span> is opened and each line of this file is checked to see if it contains a folder/file path located in the C drive.
+If a folder/file path is found, this character string is added to a list titled <span style="color:blue">list</span>.

 To accomplish this, the following steps are taken:
 1. A list titled <span style="color:blue">list</span> is created.